What are Early Numeracy and Maths Skills?

 - Start teaching baby to count.
 Although she won’t have any idea of the concept to begin with, you can teach baby the numbers by singing or chanting them with her.

 Although it might feel a bit early to introduce maths concepts, talking to your baby as he plays will help him to learn.
 Try some of these baby maths toys to get him started.

-baby board book is a great introduction to early maths concepts.
-Bright colours and bold illustrations will hold baby's attention, and as he gets older, he can try to spot how many of each object there is on the page.
+The RMS baby soft book is a great introduction to early maths concepts.
+Black and white contrasts will help hold baby's attention, and as he gets older, he can try to spot how many of each object there is on the page.